-One thing I love is when a client has a nugget of an idea and by chatting things over, something that neither of us would have come up with at the outset.
+One thing I love is when a client has a nugget of an idea and by chatting things over, something that neither of us would have come up with at the outset, comes alive.

 This is a great example.

-My client gave me this image as a reference for a colour palette that they liked for their new snug.
+My clients gave me this image as a reference for a colour palette that they liked for their new snug.

 The reference is of a detail of an ancient Egyptian bath found at the British Museum.